mickfuzz/dyne_docs/src/terminal/docs/28-vi-and-vim.md

 it\'s also powerful: highly configurable, with many built-in functions.

-Vim is an enhanced version of Vi, offering a lot of features that make life easier for both the novice and expert (Vim stands for \"Vi IMproved\").
+Vim is an enhanced version of Vi, offering a lot of features that make life easier for both the novice and expert (Vim stands for "Vi IMproved").
 On many modern systems, Vim is installed as the default version of Vi.
 So if you invoke the `vi` command you actually run Vim.
 This is usually not confusing, because everything in Vi works in Vim as well.
 We will look at Vim in this chapter, but if your system has Vi you